Apocrypha: The Sumerians and Akkadians

 Sumerian clothes are portrayed in their seals as furry, probably being sheep or goat skin.
 Sumerian men wore kilts and grew their hair long.
 Most were clean shaven while others had curly mustaches and beards.
 Women's dresses kept one shoulder bare and cloaks were worn in the winter.
 Priests and doctors kept their heads and faces shaved.
 Soldiers did not seem to wear any set uniform, except perhaps a pointy cap.5 Some Sumerian rulers wore loose ankle-length shawl over their left shoulder.
 There is some evidence that prior to 3000 B.C., the average Sumerian worked in the fields naked.6

 Wealthy families were able to send their male children to schools, where they studied economics, administration, and creative writing, often graduating to become scribes for the temple or palace.
-School texts indicate that tablet copying was a large part of the curriculum and that caning and scholastic bribery were practiced to a good extant.5
+School texts indicate that tablet copying was a large part of the curriculum and that caning and scholastic bribery were practiced to a good extent.5

 A man was only allowed to marry only one wife but could take concubines and women could own property and sign business contracts.
 Although some marriage contracts forbid the taking of a concubine, little stigma was attached to married men going to temple prostitutes.
 Divorce (which involved a hem cutting ceremony before a witness) was allowed in some cases, such as the inability to conceive a child, but there are few documents of actual cases.
 Adoption was largely practiced, mostly for the desire of continuing the family name.
 Children were required to show great respect towards their parents at the threat of being disinherited or sold.
 To a lesser degree, respect was also demanded of an older brother or sister.6